 The preschool is open to children from any local community.
 B.A.S.E. does not provide transportation to and from the center.

 B.A.S.E., although open 12 months a year, follows the school year cycle when it comes to enrollment of new students and promotion.
 In September all new children begin in the class that is appropriate for their age (determined by the director) and remain in that class until the end of August, at which time they move into the next class.
 Children must be at least two years and nine months to attend preschool at B.A.S.E.

-For new families, enrolling in B.A.S.E. ‘s preschool begins with a phone call to the Director to provide her with basic information about your child and to discuss the enrollment timeline.
+For new families, enrolling in B.A.S.E. ‘s preschool begins with a phone call to the Director to provide basic information about your child and to discuss the enrollment timeline.
 We have limited openings each year so it is advised to contact B.A.S.E.
 6 – 9 months prior to the September in which you would like your child to begin attending B.A.S.E.

 The Director will then follow up with each family and invite them to visit B.A.S.E.
 The purpose of this visit is to familiarize the family with the program, review the school’s basic operations and to share information about the child.